Mingxing: Themes

-After the onset of the Second Sino-Japanese War in 1931, Mingxing – as with other Chinese production houses – produced a series of nationalistic films, including Iron Youth (1931) and Resurrecting the National Spirit (1932).
+With the onset of the Second Sino-Japanese War in 1931, Mingxing – as with other Chinese production houses – produced a series of nationalistic films, including Iron Youth (1931) and Resurrecting the National Spirit (1932).
 Through the remainder of the decade, films dealing with contemporary issues remained popular.
 For example, Wild Torrent – directed by Cheng Bugao from a script by Xia Yan – dealt with the flooding of the Yangtze and conflicts emerging from the disaster.
 This film was praised both by leftist writers such Mao Dun as well as the KMT government.
 Other films dealing with social issues included Xu Xinfu's The Uprising (1934), which sympathetically followed salt miners rebelling against the capitalist business owners, and Shen Xiling's 24 Hours in Shanghai, which explored the hardships of Shanghai's urban poor.

 Several of Mingxing's productions have been taken as examples of meta-film.
 The King of Comedy Visits Shanghai (1922) featured the titular king of comedy on a tour of the nascent studio and its film school, which the Chinese film historian Zheng Junli identifies as likely drawn from Mack Sennett and his work with Keystone Studios in the 1910s.
 Mingxing explored facets of stardom in A Passionate Actress (1926).
-With An Amorous History of the Silver Screen (1931), which has been described as semi-biographical in its following of the Xuan Jinglin–played protagonist rise from prostitution to film stardom, the company offered itself as a "magic workshop of virtual reality" that used modern lighting, extravagant set-pieces and innovative special effects.
+An Amorous History of the Silver Screen (1931) has been described as semi-biographical in its following of the Xuan Jinglin–played protagonist's rise from prostitution to film stardom.
+In the film, Mingxing offered itself as a "magic workshop of virtual reality" that used modern lighting, extravagant set-pieces and innovative special effects.

-Partial filmography
+Selected works

 During its fifteen years of operation, Mingxing produced 174 narrative films, including 128 silent films and 46 sound films.
 The majority of these were directed by Zhang Shichuan (69 films) and Zheng Zhengqiu (55), with other major directors including Cheng Bugao (37), Xu Xinfu (11), and Hong Shen (10).
 Most of the company's output is lost, with only twenty-four feature films known to have survived in whole or in part.
 The company also made five short cartoons, as well as newsreels and documentaries.
 Films produced by Mingxing include: